ESG Topics A-Z

 Progress

-At the end of 2022, 100% of our company-owned facilities had achieved certification from a GFSI-recognized certification program owner.
+At the end of 2024, more than 99% of our company-owned facilities had achieved certification from a Global Food Safety Initiative (GFSI)-recognized certification program owner.

 Challenges

-The dynamic regulatory environment, acquisition and integration of existing businesses, acceleration of innovation, regionally-driven consumer products and increasing sensitivity of analytical techniques requires constant horizon scanning and proactive quality and food safety practices.
+The dynamic regulatory environment, acquisitions and integration of existing businesses, acceleration of innovation, regionally-driven consumer products and increasing sensitivity of analytical techniques requires constant horizon scanning and proactive quality and food safety practices.

-It is our aim for PepsiCo-owned manufacturing facilities globally to achieve GFSI-recognized certification.
-As of the end of 2022, 100% of company-owned facilities achieved certification from a GFSI-recognized certification program.
+It is our aim for PepsiCo-owned manufacturing facilities to achieve GFSI-recognized certification globally.
+As of the end of 2024, more than 99% of company-owned facilities achieved certification from a GFSI-recognized certification program.

-We ask that suppliers of ingredients achieve certification to a GFSI recognized standard, including Good Agricultural Practices (GAP) for agricultural commodities, or to demonstrate equivalence through a PepsiCo pre-approval audit scheme.
+We require that ingredient suppliers achieve certification to a GFSI-recognized standard, including Good Agricultural Practices (GAP) for agricultural commodities, or to demonstrate equivalence through a PepsiCo pre-approval audit scheme.
 We continue to work with suppliers to increase the proportion of GFSI certifications worldwide.

 PepsiCo has established systems and processes to effectively manage and track food safety related regulatory inspections activities globally.
-In 2022, zero facilities globally had regulatory violations, defined as U.S. FDA warning letter or equivalent.
+In 2024, we received one U.S. FDA warning letter, for which the FDA issued a closeout letter in September 2024.

-During the same period, we produced more than 90 million metric tons of beverages and foods, of which we recalled 95 metric tons, all voluntarily.
-None of the recalls were classified as notable as defined in the SASB Processed Food standard because the recalls did not affect a significant amount of product nor cause serious illness or fatality.
+During the same period, we produced more than 90 million metric tons of beverages and convenient foods in our top markets globally, of which we recalled 750 metric tons, all voluntarily.
+Zero product recalls were classified as notable as defined in the SASB Processed Food standard.

-In 2022, PepsiCo’s quality & food safety trainings were delivered to employees across all sectors to build the knowledge and skills they require.
-Training modules were provided to both company-owned and third-party partners at different levels; across these modules, training is tailored to reflect the specific requirements of our employees and their roles.
-In addition to targeted company and third-party employees, food safety was a specific feature in our company wide Code of Conduct training, reaching over 84,000 employees in 2022.
+In 2024, PepsiCo’s food safety and quality trainings were delivered to employees across all sectors to build the knowledge and skills they require.
+Training modules were provided to both company-owned and third-parties at different levels; across these modules, training is tailored to reflect the specific requirements of our employees and their roles.
+In addition to targeted company and third-party employees, food safety was a specific feature in our company wide Code of Conduct training, reaching approximately 93,000 employees in 2024.

-In line with our Smart Compliance framework, we will continue to leverage external partnerships.
+We will continue to leverage strategic external relationships.
 For example:

 - Auditing bodies: PepsiCo is an active participant in GFSI, AIB International and the Corporate Audit Forum.
-We also partner with GFSI-recognized certification program owners, FSSC 22000, British Retail Consortium (BRC-GS), the International Featured Standard (IFS) and Safe Quality Food (SQF) to help us track and trace data more effectively and efficiently.
+We also collaborate with GFSI-recognized certification program owners, Food Safety Certification Scheme (FSSC), British Retail Consortium (BRC-GS), the International Featured Standard (IFS) and Safe Quality Food (SQF) to help us track and trace data more effectively and efficiently.

 What's next?

 We continue to work with third-party manufacturers and suppliers to expand the use of GFSI-recognized certifications and to invest in intelligent food safety systems that provide objective evidence and improve our decision making.
-We are also increasing our focus on food safety culture and engagement from the executive to the front line.
+We are also increasing our focus on food safety and quality culture and engagement from executives to the front line.

-We will continue to refine and improve our Smart Compliance framework, making further investments in information and communications technology, strategic external partnerships and active engagement with regulators, NGOs and other bodies to enable science and risk-based regulation.
+We plan to continue to strengthen PepsiCo's Food Safety and Quality Management System framework, making further investments in information and communications technology, enter into strategic external collaborations and actively engage with regulators, NGOs and other bodies to enable science and risk-based regulation.
 Our enterprise-wide systems investments must meet future requirements by our regulators and customers for accuracy and speed.

 Downloads